Get Started

 - pnpm

-Install the gwen-web package:
+Install the gwen-web package as a dev dependency:

 npm i --save-dev @gweninterpreter/gwen-web